sokn2334/game-development-final-project/FinalProjectProposal.md

-# Final Project: Proposal
+# Game Development - Final Project

-## Description
+## Title: Umbra

-For my final project, I would like to create a game where the player is a shadow being that can only exist within shadows.
-The player will be able to change the location and distance of the light source, the sun, which will change the shadows in the environment.
-The goal of the game is to line up the shadows to reach the end of the level.
-This game will be a top down puzzle game consisting of different levels.
+Umbra is a game where you play as a shadow that can only exist in darkness.
+Your goal is to avoid the light as well as enemies that appear in the dungeon.
+Use the arrow keys and mouse to navigate around the lights.

 ## Storyboard
 ![Storyboard](./storyboard.png)